Questions About

 Is cosmetic facial acupuncture safe?

-It sure is when it is practiced by a highly trained acupuncturist.
-The uni degree alone is 4 years, so I have had hours of supervised training on top of years of clinical practice.
-Acupuncture and Chinese medicine can hold a low risk of adverse effects which you can read more about here.
-The needles I use are single-use, sterilised and disposable, and all tools are cleaned according to the Guidelines on infection prevention and control for acupuncture and related practices set by the Chinese Medicine Board of Australia (CMBA).
-Cosmetic facial acupuncture can also run the risk of bruising.
-My bruising guide can help you avoid bruising as well give the steps to take if a bruise occurs.
+The acupuncture uni degree alone is 4 years with hours of supervised training and learning and on top of that, years of clinical practice.
+There is always a risk associated with acupuncture and Chinese medicine which you can read more about here, but generally it is low.
+I use needles that are single-use, sterilised and disposable, and all tools are cleaned according to the ‘guidelines on infection prevention and control for acupuncture and related practices’ set by the Chinese Medicine Board of Australia (CMBA).

 Can I get cosmetic facial acupuncture if I have injectables?